UlrickBL/blog/leet_gpu/notes.md

 # 20 : 2D convolution
 Easier to create output cols and rows in solve so we use it for block per grid and idx verification too

+# 21 : Dot product
+Easier to split into 2 kernels : partial that do per share memory and global that agregates the rest.
+The rest is like for the max.

+# 22 : GEMM
+Close to simple matrix mutliplication except the __float2half and __half2float